James C. Smith

 Deirdre is a member of the Board of Directors of the Association of Corporate Counsel (ACC), and is a member of the Executive Leadership Council.

 She holds a bachelor’s degree from Duke University and a JD from Harvard Law School, where she was a member of the Harvard Law Review.

 Susan Taylor Martin

-Susan joined the company in 1993 and has held a number of management roles, including Managing Director of Thomson Reuters Legal in the UK and Ireland, President of Reuters Media and Global Head of Corporate Strategy for Reuters.
-Before joining the company, Susan worked in corporate finance, specializing in mergers and acquisitions.
-She is a non-executive director of Whitbread, the UK’s leading hospitality company.
+Since joining the company in 1993, Susan has held a number of management roles, including Managing Director of Thomson Reuters Legal, in the UK and Ireland, President of Reuters Media, and Global Head of Corporate Strategy for Reuters.

-Susan has an MA (Cantab) in Chinese and history of art from St. John’s College, Cambridge and an MBA from Harvard Business School.
+She has an MA (Cantab) in Chinese and History of Art from St. John’s College Cambridge and an MBA from Harvard Business School.